 Here’s a classic for the “Before They Were Stars” file.

-On New Year's Eve 1998, a bunch of show business kids on the cusp of the big time were celebrating on Las Vegas Boulevard.
+Back on New Year’s 1998, a pack of show business kids on the cusp of the big time were celebrating New Year’s Eve on Las Vegas Boulevard.

 “I was friends with ‘N Sync,” Ferguson recalled in an interview with the Review-Journal’s Doug Elfman.

-"So we used to all go on these vacations.
-That time, I had a cast on my (left) leg.
+“So we used to all go on these vacations.
+That time, I had a cast on my (left)leg.
 It was actually from me practicing gymnastics flips.
-But I still went to Vegas," said Ferguson, who is in town for a New Year's Eve concert at The Venetian and to perform the midnight countdown as host at Lavo in The Palazzo.
+But I still went to Vegas,” said Ferguson, who is in Las Vegas for a New Year’s Eve concert at The Venetian and to perform the midnight countdown as host at Lavo in The Palazzo.

 “They were performing, and I just thought, you know what, screw it, I’m gonna go anyways with my one legged-dance.
 It was funny, ‘N Sync actually – part of one of their songs – they started doing this dance with one leg, because they were making fun of me, it was quite funny.
 Britney was adorable and young.
 They were all young.”

 ‘N Sync and Britney “were coming into their fame,” she said. ”It was starting to really get big for them.
 Nobody cared about me, walking down the strip with a cast on my leg.
 I was just a friend.
 We were all just having fun.
 I just felt normal.